AlliFan/DeadasDisco-DiscordRichPresence/README.md

 Discord rich presence will be active as long as the game remains open.
 The program will close itself after closing Dead as Disco.
-For more informations, and maybe troubleshooting, there's a presence_log.txt file which contains informations about that.
+For information what is happening in that console, and maybe troubleshooting, there's a `presence_log.txt` file which contains informations about that.

 ## <ins>Adding missing/new songs:</ins>

 Custom songs work fine, the problem are the game's own songs and boss fights (which aren't properly named in the log file.

-For that you need to open the songs.json file and your Pagoda.log (located in \AppData\Local\Pagoda\Saved\Logs).
+- For that you need to open the `songs.json` file and your Pagoda.log (located in \AppData\Local\Pagoda\Saved\Logs).
-There you can search for the "OnSongStartedEvent, song asset" event, the text afterwards should look something like that which is already added in the songs.json file.
+- There you can search for the `"OnSongStartedEvent, song asset"` event, the text afterwards should look something like that which is already added in the `songs.json` file.
-This text needs to be added to the songs.json file, from there you follow the same structure by filling out the right artist - songname.
+- This text needs to be added to the `songs.json` file, from there you follow the same structure by filling out the right artist - songname.

  ## <ins>To do, sorta</ins>